WonjaeSung/-NASA-API/README.md

 ## How It's Made:

-It was created using HTML, CSS, JS and Font Awesome.
-One of my first application built using APIs.
-I like the fact that these images are coming from NASA daily!
+Created using HTML, CSS, JS and Font Awesome.
+Application utilizes NASA API to be able to retrieve daily image of the day and description.

 ## Tech Used:
 HTML, CSS, JavaScript